Mowpey/trabahanap-server/README.md

 > Open MongoDB Compass

-> Make sure URI is localhost:27017 and enter any name
+> Make sure URI is localhost:27017 and enter your custom hostname

 > Click Advanced Connection Options and enter your root username and password